swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 #### Reluctant quantification by default

-Regular expression quantifiers (`+`, `*`, and `?`) match eagerly by default, such that they match the longest possible substring.
+Regex quantifiers (`+`, `*`, and `?`) match eagerly by default, such that they match the longest possible substring.
 Appending `?` to a quantifier makes it reluctant, instead, so that it matches the shortest possible substring.

 ```swift
 let str = "<token>A value.</token>"